Measuring the giant radio galaxy length distribution with the LoTSS: Theory

 \subsubsection{General considerations}

 In the preceding theory, we have ignored observational selection effects that favour some projected proper lengths over others.
 In practice, several such effects occur; the importance of each varies per survey and (G)RG search campaign within it.
 One of them is the bias against physically long RGs that the interferometer's largest detectable angular scale can induce.\footnote{ For example, the Faint Images of the Radio Sky at Twenty Centimeters (FIRST) survey used the Very Large Array (VLA) in B-configuration, leading it to detect angular scales of at most two arcminutes.
 By contrast, the largest angular scale of the LoTSS --- the survey relevant to this work --- is about a degree.
 (For the $6''$ and $20''$ resolutions, the shortest baseline is 100 metres; for the $60''$ and $90''$ resolutions, the shortest baseline is 68 metres.)
-As virtually all GRGs are of \emph{sub}degree angular length, we need not consider this bias in our case.} As a result, the projected proper length of an \emph{observed} RG might not be adequately modelled through RV $L_\mathrm{p}$.
-Instead, we must introduce a new RV $L_\mathrm{p,obs}$.\\ We define the \emph{completeness} $C: \mathbb{R}_{>0} \times \mathbb{R}_{>0} \to \left[0,1\right]$ at $(l_\mathrm{p}, z_\mathrm{max})$ to be the fraction of all RGs with projected proper length $l_\mathrm{p}$ in the cosmological volume up to $z_\mathrm{max}$ that is detected in a particular RG search campaign.
-Then, assuming that the distribution of $L_\mathrm{p}$ does not evolve with redshift between $z = z_\mathrm{max}$ and $z = 0$ (i.e. $\xi$ remains constant),
+As virtually all giants are of subdegree angular length, we need not consider this bias in our case.} As a result, the projected proper length of an observed RG might not be adequately modelled through RV $L_\mathrm{p}$.
+Instead, we must introduce a new RV $L_\mathrm{p,obs}$.